Seaford branch line

 The Seaford branch line is a rural railway line in East Sussex constructed in 1864 primarily to serve the port of Newhaven and the town of Seaford.
 It now sees fairly regular trains across the line except for the branch to the closed station.

 History

 Engineered by the London, Brighton and South Coast Railway's Chief Engineer Frederick Banister, the first section of the line was opened in 1847 to aid the transport of goods to and from Newhaven.
 The line was extended in 1864 to serve the holiday town of Seaford.
-There used to be extensive sidings at Newhaven Docks and even a railway swing bridge over the River Ouse to connect to the other side.
-These have now been removed, such as station.
+There used to be extensive sidings at Newhaven Docks and even a railway swing bridge over the River Ouse to connect to the dock facilities on the west side of the river.
+These have now been removed, and services to station have also been discontinued.
 Once a busy station serving ferries to and from France, the walk of just under 1/4 mile to station and the lack of winter ferries forced its closure.

 The line was electrified (750 V DC third rail) by the Southern Railway in 1935.
 The line between and was reduced to single track to save costs in 1975.